11980 Creek Road,

 (Just North of Camp Comfort County Park)

 Just south of Ojai in Ventura County, along Creek Road is Camp Comfort County Park.
 Although the park looks peaceful enough, it certainly houses its share of spooky spirits.
-First is the ghost of a bride complete with a bloody wedding dress.
-The story tells that she was murdered on the day of her wedding.
+First is the ghost of a bride, complete with a bloody wedding dress.
+She is tall and slim, with light brown hair and a veil covering her face.
+The story tells that she was murdered on the day of her wedding, perhaps by a greedy new husband who married her only for her dowry.
+She has supposedly been seen with thumb out stretched, trying to hitch hike.
 Second is a spectral horsewoman that re-enacts her death every year on its anniversary.
 The horse gets spooked by a snake, subsequently throwing her off to her demise.
 Next up is a headless motorcyclist that can be found rocketing down the lonely road.
+The story goes that he was forced off the road by a pick up truck and was decapitated by either a wire fence or the branch of a tree.
+There is also the spirit of an old Indian shaman sporting feathers in his hair.
 Finally, the area hides the skeleton of a European Vampire who lies staked inside a stone coffin guarded by a huge black phantom dog.

 The Ojai Vampire